Listening to her older records, Joan Baez hears perfection in an ‘unsurpassable’ voice

 In 2017, she went on tour with Mary Chapin Carpenter and the Indigo Girls, part of her legacy of inspiring another generation of female singer-songwriters.
 “Joan represents to me the courage and bravery to be more than just an artist, to use her power as an artist, and her renown, and advocate for things that, as a human being, mean the world,” Carpenter says.
 “She always stood up for what she believes.
 You don’t see that every day.
 She did it far in excess of what is the norm.”

 When Baez quit performing, she pretty much stopped singing for good.
-She put the guitars away.
-(One is on loan to the Smithsonian.)
+She put the guitars away, loaning one to the Musical Instrument Museum in Phoenix.
 “I took all the picks and put them in a bag, and put them in the bottom drawer.”

 She paints, mostly portraits of her friends and heroes, and sells them for as much as five figures, donating much of the proceeds to favorite causes.
 And she loves to dance.
 She posted a video on Facebook of herself dancing in a supermarket the day the election was called for Joe Biden.

-Note: Correction: An earlier version of this story said Joan Baez loaned one of her guitars to the Smithsonian when she quit performing.
-It was loaned to the Musical Instrument Museum in Phoenix.
-The story has been updated.